Renwar-P/cryptalk/README.md

 Testing with <https://validator.w3.org/> shows errors in html:

 The errors shown are related to the templates from the "I think therefore I blog" walkthrough project.
 Some of the errors are regarding too long lines and come from the django templates.
+And some of the errors always appear when saved.
 Thats why I can´t produce a clean slate of no errors in the html.
-The errors don´t effect functionality
+The errors don´t effect functionality.

 Testing with lighthouse gives the following results: